-My family has cow fits when I make fried chicken tenders of any kind.
+My family has cow fits when I make crispy fried chicken tenders of any kind.
 It’s like a national holiday or something and while they light up with delight at seeing the holiday show up when they least expect it, I stand around shaking my head, wondering what the big deal is.

-But I know what it is – rarity.
+But I know what it is – a rarity.
 I hardly ever fry chicken.
 Why? ~shrugs~ I just don’t like to.
 It’s just not my favorite thing to do, plain and simple.
-However, this fried chicken is flavorful and simple to make and you’ll probably only need to look at the recipe the first time you do it.
+However, this for is flavorful and simple to make and you’ll probably only need to look at the recipe the first time you do it.

-Stir together ranch mix and flour.
+Stir together the ranch dressing mix and flour.

 In another bowl, beat the eggs.